andyk21/dedupe-examples/README.md

 ## How do I run this?

 Set up a local Postgres DB.
-Make sure to run the '-data'-suffixed .ipynb files first, as those are needed to preprocess the data.
+Make sure to run the `.ipynb` files suffixed with '-data' first, as those are needed to preprocess the data.
 All data is included in the repository.